 Luckily, most locals have a good comprehension of the English language.
-Their native tongue is a mixture of French and Tahitian and you can learn some of the bare-bone basics before you arrive to the island.
-Most of the tourists on the island are the Americans, Europeans and Japanese, so asking other tourists for directions is always an option.
+Their native tongue is a mixture of French and Tahitian and you can learn some of the bare-bone basics before you arrive at the island.
+Most of the tourists on the island are the Americans, Europeans, and Japanese, so asking other tourists for directions is always an option.
 Since most of the people from these regions know English (including the Japanese), communication should be a breeze.

 Accommodations in Bora Bora

 Bora Bora boasts some of the most luxurious accommodations you can imagine.
 Intercontinental, St. Regis and Le Meridien all have “outposts” at the island.
-Boutique hotel Sofitel Bora Bora Private Island offers unique rooms and 360-degree view of Otemanu Mount and the lagoon.
+Boutique hotel Sofitel Bora Bora Private Island offers unique rooms and a 360-degree view of Otemanu Mount and the lagoon.
 For a mid-range and smaller budget, you can stay at Manureva House – an amazing rental that can accommodate up to five people and Sunset Hill Lodge.

 Since French Polynesia is dotted with islands that are very far away from most great landmasses, the chances are you will get there via plane.
 Once you land, getting around is fairly easy – you will use a ferry to leave the airport, and moving about the island is pretty easy.
 Public transport is fairly limited, so if you do not like to walk, you can use/rent a bike or a small buggy.

 Even though Bora Bora is pretty expensive, there is a great variety of free activities to enjoy.
 First of all, there is so much you should see – the island is an impressive volcanic caldera with a unique topography.
 Visit Bora Bora Lagoonarium and plunge into the water with a certified diver to inspect marine life face to face.
 Swim and sunbathe at the famous Matira Beach which is located at the southern tip of the main island.